 And a further note without regard to the upcoming challenge of language barriers… More so be prepared and ready for the stares/staring/stares and selfie requests…

-Our itinerary in Bangladesh
+Our itinerary for travel in Bangladesh

 Contemplating an itinerary for travel in Bangladesh is like opening a can of worms.
 The direction you can take in this country are endless.
 But the tricky thing is that many routes around Bangladesh end up stopping back in at Dhaka.
 (I told you Dhaka is ceremoniously like the beating heart of this incredible country).